Nexmo/nexmo-developer/_tutorials/en/messages-dispatch/configure-webhooks.md

 When an inbound message is received, a callback with message payload is invoked on the _Inbound Message_ webhook URL.

 > **IMPORTANT:** Both webhook URLs should be configured.
 At the very least your webhook handlers should return 200 responses for both Inbound Message and Message Status callbacks.
-This ensures potential [callback queuing](#callback-queue) issues are avoided.

 ### To configure the webhook URLs